elvis-darko/Personal-Projects/README.md

 In the near future, I will be using Tableau for other visualizations.

-Then, I provide summary notes with insights using markdown cells ora readme files.
+Then, I provide summary notes with insights using markdown cells or readme files.

 ## FULL CYCLE PROJECTS